Work with Model view in Power BI Desktop

 You can double-click a relationship to open it in the Edit relationship dialog box.
 For more information about relationships, see Create and manage relationships in Power BI Desktop.

 Updated Model View

 Current releases of Power BI Desktop have the updated Model view enabled.

-The colors in the table card headers will automatically match the colors you've selected in any report theme you're using.
-If the color is too close to white, it won't be used in the Model view theme headers to avoid situations where it's difficult to differentiate tables in dual mode.
+The colors in the table card headers automatically match the colors you've selected in any report theme you're using.
+If the color is too close to white, Model view doesn't use it in the theme headers to avoid situations where it's difficult to differentiate tables in dual mode.

-If your model has less than 75 tables, all tables will be shown in Model view.
+If your model has fewer than 75 tables, Model view shows all of your tables.
 If your model has more than 75 tables, instead of showing all tables you see the following image:

-We recommend you create a custom layout when your model has more than 75 tables (select the Create a custom layout button) to reduce the significant CPU and memory used when more than 75 tables are displayed.
+When your model has more than 75 tables, Power BI Desktop warns you that slowdowns might occur.
+Create a custom layout (select the Create a custom layout button) to reduce the significant CPU and memory used when Model view shows more than 75 tables.

 There are all sorts of things you can do with Power BI Desktop.
-For more information on data sources, check out the following resources:
+For more information on data sources, see the following resources: